-The Arc of Indiana Master Trust II allows people with disabilities to fund a special needs trust with their own money and maintain eligibility for government benefits such as Medicaid, SSI and SSDI.
+The Arc of Indiana Master Trust II allows people with disabilities to save their own money in a trust and maintain eligibility for government benefits such as Medicaid, SSI and SSDI.
+Money saved in the trust can be used for qualified disability expenses and more.

 People receiving an inheritance, a lump sum back-payment from Social Security or a lawsuit settlement have put their money into a Special Needs Trust rather than spend the money quickly just to stay eligible for government benefits.